 How Can A Personal Injury Attorney in Atlanta Help With Injury Claims?

-The information and evidence necessary to provide an educated estimate of the value of a personal injury case develops at different times in different cases.
+The information and evidence necessary to provide an educated estimate of the value of a personal injury case develop at different times in different cases.

 In certain cases, the attorney may know enough to provide a solid estimate within days or weeks of the injuries occurring while in other cases it may take months or well over a year before enough is known about the severity of the injuries and treatment prognosis to provide a reasonable value estimation.